#NARIC - Developing and maintaining the ENIC-NARIC website

 SCAN-D & SCAN-D2 - Samples & Copies of Academic National Diplomas

-Development of a database with examples of academic certifications (diplomas, exam certificates, certifications etc.) awarded by universities from the 24 countries participating in the project, for a total of over 3,000 examples of qualifications collected in only the first phase of the project: access to the database is restricted to ENIC-NARIC centres.
+The project focuses on the development of a database containing examples of academic certifications (diplomas, exam certificates, certifications etc.) awarded by universities from the 24 countries participating in the project, for a total of over 3,000 examples of qualifications collected just during the first phase of the project: access to the database is restricted to ENIC-NARIC centres.
 CIMEA conceptualised and coordinated the project.